speedrun-hq/speedrun/docs/api-schema.md

 # API Schema

-This document describes the API endpoints for ZetaFast, a system for intent-based cross-chain USDC transfers between Base and Arbitrum networks.
+This document describes the API endpoints for Speedrun, a system for intent-based cross-chain USDC transfers between Base and Arbitrum networks.

 ## Create Intent